-Do I get stuck with the costs?
-Do I get my money back?
+Will I be stuck with the costs?
+Will I get my money back?
 Is the shop even safe?
 Should I really leave my credit card information here?

-Please think back to your online purchases from suppliers you may not have known very well.
-But you really wanted the item offered there and the price was simply the best.
-By the way, this happens to me regularly, when I compare prices with a price comparator like Idealo I am looking for the cheapest provider.
+Please think back to your online purchases from sellers that you may not have known very well.
+But you really wanted to have the item offered there and at said online shop the price was simply the best.
+By the way, this happens to me regularly when I use a price comparator like Idealo to search for the cheapest provider.
 Which of the following payment methods would you use?

 - Credit card

-If one believes the study eCommerce in Europe by PostNord (the Scandinavian DHL), payment methods such as PayPal or similar are enormously ahead in Germany with a share of 50 percent.
-This is followed by purchase on account with 24 percent and only then comes direct debit or credit card with 18 percent.
-Sure, that is typically German!
-So these are not really breaking news.
+If you believe the study E-Commerce in Europe by PostNord (quasi the Scandinavian DHL), payment methods such as PayPal or similar are enormously far ahead in Germany with a share of 50 percent.
+This is followed by purchase on account with 24 percent and only then by direct debit or credit card with 18 percent.
+Of course, that's typically German!
+So this is not really breaking news.

-But our European neighbours are also on a similar path - albeit not as drastically.
-Just take a look at the Study on site 25.
-In Italy, more than 55 percent pay with PayPal or similar services, in the Scandinavian region the figure is 21 percent (purchase on account 12 percent), and our Dutch colleagues have a similar distribution: Credit card: 30 percent, PayPal or similar: 29 percent, purchase on account 21 percent.
-The two biggest assets of PayPal are buyer protection and fraud protection.
+But our European neighbors are also on the move - albeit not as drastically.
+Take a look at the study on site 25.
+In Italy, over 55 percent pay with PayPal or similar services, in the Scandinavian region the figure is 21 percent (purchase on account 12 percent) and the figures for our Dutch colleagues are similarly distributed: Credit card: 30 percent, PayPal or similar: 29 percent, purchase on account 21 percent.
+PayPal's two biggest assets are buyer protection and fraud protection.

-To refer to the example of just: I would have paid with PayPal.
-Would you?
+To go back to the example I just gave: I would have paid with PayPal.
+And you?

-The more (established) payment providers I make available to my customer, the higher the probability that exactly the right one is available - the one with which he feels most secure.
-Seals in terms of encryption (SSL) also usually work very well to reduce the perceived financial risk.
+The more (established) payment providers I make available to my customer, the higher the probability that exactly the right one is there for them - with which they feel most secure.
+Also seals in terms of encryption (SSL) usually work very well to reduce the perceived financial risk.

-The Düsseldorf start-up Just Spices integrates, for example, all payment methods as well as shop evaluations and encryption using SSL.
-This enables trust to be built up between the user and the online shop, even at a later stage, or at a later entry within the Customer Journey.
+The Düsseldorf start-up Just Spices, for example, integrates all payment methods as well as shop ratings and encryption via SSL.
+This allows trust to be built up between the user and the online shop later on, or at a later point in the customer journey.

-Especially with smaller and less known online shops, the dangers from the customer's point of view are much greater.
-That's why you won't see the SSL seal at MediaMarkt or Amazon, for example, because these players have earned the trust of customers over the years and are no longer equally exposed to all risks.
+Especially with smaller and unknown online shops, the risks are much greater from the customer's point of view.
+That's why you don't see SSL seals at MediaMarkt or Amazon, for example, because these players have earned the trust of customers over the years and are no longer equally exposed to all risks.

-For example, if you have a shop for an older target group, the financial and personal risk may dominate.
-With a younger target group, who are also better acquainted with the rights on the Internet (keyword 14 days right of return), the time risk may dominate.
+If you have a shop for an older target group, for example, the financial and personal risk may dominate.
+With a younger target group, which is also more familiar with the rights on the Internet (keyword 14-day return policy), the time risk may dominate.

-It is important that you "pick up" the customer at the right place and build up trust in him as quickly as possible.
+It's important that you "pick up" the customer at the right place and build trust with them as quickly as possible.
 With the help of A/B tests you can learn more about your target group: Which of these risks influences your (potential) customers the most?
-What is the first risk you should take action against?
+Which risk should you tackle first?

-If you learn these things about your customers and act accordingly, your conversion rate will improve in the long run.
-That's a promise.
+If you learn these things about your customers and act on them accordingly, your conversion rate will also improve in the long run.
+Promise.